hhuslamlab/website/content/authors/dmitry/_index.md

 ---
 # Display name
-title: Anh Kim Nguyen
+title: Dmitry Gromadsky

 # Username (this should match the folder name)
 authors:
-- anh
+- dmitry

 # Is this the primary user of the site?
 superuser: true